f2prateek/khaos-android-maven-library/README.md

 Installation
 ============

+Make sure you have node installed.

 Save the template locally with:

     $ khaos --save f2prateek/khaos-android-maven-library android-maven-library

+This is optional, you can directly create projects from the Github repo too.

 Usage
 =====

 Create a new project with:

     $ khaos android-maven-library my-project

+If you haven't saved the template locally, you can also use the command below to generate a project.

+    $ khaos create f2prateek/khaos-android-maven-library my-project

 This will prompt you for the following: